Killed By My Debt exposes flaws in the UK bailiff industry and the cruelty of zero hours contracts

 Killed By My Debt tells the true story of Jerome Rogers, a 20-year-old from Croydon who was driven to suicide by the extreme escalation of two parking fines and the stresses of working on a zero hours contract.

-In January 2015 when Jerome was 19, he got his first real job as a motorbike courier on a zero hours contract with CitySprint.
+In January 2015 when Jerome was 19, he got his first real job as a self-employed motorbike courier for CitySprint.
 His weekly earnings varied dramatically – some weeks he was taking home £89, others as little as £18.

 When Jerome landed two traffic fines totalling £130 while working, he couldn’t afford to pay up.
 Over the subsequent months, the unpaid fines escalated to more than a thousand pounds.
 Jerome couldn’t bring himself to tell his family the full extent of his debt and, in desperation, he applied for 15 payday loans.